Prevent Tick Bites for Pets and People

 According to Black, not every tick is infected with a pathogen.
 “Tick density and infection prevalence vary throughout the United States,” she says.
 “However, where there are ticks, there is risk.”
 Any tick could carry and spread disease.
 Tick-borne diseases include Lyme disease, anaplasmosis, Rocky Mountain spotted fever, and ehrlichiosis.

 These diseases cause different signs and symptoms depending on the species that is infected.
 “Dogs and cats infected with a tick-borne illness may present with fever, loss of appetite, depression, lethargy, joint stiffness, neurological problems, enlarged lymph nodes, or vomiting,” explains Black.
 Horses are prone to anaplasmosis, which presents as limb swelling and bleeding.
-Cattle experience severe blood loss from sever tick infestations in addition to tick-borne diseases.
+Cattle experience severe blood loss from severe tick infestations in addition to tick-borne diseases.

 “It is important to note that dogs, cats, and horses may also be asymptomatic,” she says.
 “Tick-borne diseases can be deadly, but veterinarians are equipped to treat most tick-borne infections.
 Early diagnosis is key.”